 Let's dig into the pros and cons of each option!

 Option 1: do-it-yourself

-- Choosing the right ETFs.
+The third step is to choose the right ETFs that implement the indexes in your portfolio.
 For each index, there are usually several ETFs from different providers you can choose from.
 It's crucial to pick the right ones though, because the way they're set up can have important tax implications for you.
-For reference, we recommend you go through the things to consider when choosing an ETF.
+For reference, we recommend you go through our guide on investing in ETFs in Belgium.

-- Make your investments every month.
+Once you bought your first ETF, it's recommended to repeat your investments each month.
 For most people, investing every month is preferred over saving up a large amount.
-This is called dollar-cost averaging (or rather "euro-cost averaging" for us).
+This strategy of investing regularly is called dollar-cost averaging, or rather "euro-cost averaging" for us.
 Investing regularly allows you to minimise the risk of buying at the wrong time.
 By diligently buying every month, you invest no matter how the markets are doing, whether they're low or high.
-We further discussed this in our article on dollar-cost averaging.

 - The allocation of your portfolio is in your hands.
 You decide what you invest in.

 - Cheap.
 Just like repairing your car yourself is cheaper than having it fixed by a mechanic, managing your own investments is cheaper than having someone else manage them.
 And the less fees you pay, the earlier you'll reach FIRE.